 Imagine that you are in one of the following situations:

-- After a wrong manipulation, you can not access to personal data of your computer, but you want retrieve this access.
+- After a wrong manipulation, you can not access to personal data of your computer, and you want to retrieve this access.

-First, plug your USB drive into the target computer, choose your key as the boot device for the target computer to boot to the Ubuntu system on your USB drive.
+First, plug your USB drive into the target computer, and choose your key as the boot device for the target computer to boot to the Ubuntu system on your USB drive.
 On a DELL computer, press

 F12 to access this selection.
-This information is visible on the welcome screen of the manufacturer of your computer.
+This information is visible on the welcome screen of your computer’s manufacturer.

 Start by choosing the following option: